 As an experienced sommelier and brewer, I can assure you that measuring the specific gravity is the most reliable way to determine if a fermentation is complete.
-Whether you are making or , this method allows you to track the progress of fermentation and ensure that it has finished before moving on to the next step of the process.
+Whether you are making wine or beer, this method allows you to track the progress of fermentation and ensure that it has finished before moving on to the next step of the process.

 To measure the specific gravity, you have two main options: using a hydrometer or a refractometer.
 Both tools serve the same purpose, but they work in slightly different ways.

 A hydrometer is a glass instrument that resembles a narrow cylinder with a weighted bulb at the bottom.
 It measures the density of a liquid by how much it floats or sinks in it.
-The specific gravity of a liquid is directly related to its sugar content, so by measuring the specific gravity before and after fermentation, you can determine how much sugar has been converted into .
+The specific gravity of a liquid is directly related to its sugar content, so by measuring the specific gravity before and after fermentation, you can determine how much sugar has been converted into alcohol.

 To use a hydrometer, you will need a sample of the liquid, usually taken from the fermentation vessel.
 Simply place the hydrometer into the sample and give it a gentle spin to release any air bubbles that may be clinging to it.
 The hydrometer will then float in the liquid, and the specific gravity reading can be taken from the scale on the stem of the instrument.
 It is important to take readings at regular intervals during fermentation to track the progress and determine when it is complete.